madeline-underwood/arm-learning-paths/content/learning-paths/smartphones-and-mobile/build-android-selfie-app-using-mediapipe-multimodality/_index.md

 ---
-title: Build a Hands-Free Selfie app with Modern Android Development and MediaPipe Multimodal AI
+title: Build a Hands-Free Selfie application with MAD and MediaPipe
-draft: true
-cascade:
-    draft: true

 minutes_to_complete: 120

-who_is_this_for: This is an introductory topic for mobile application developers interested in learning how to build an Android selfie app with MediaPipe, Kotlin flows and CameraX, following the modern Android architecture design.
+who_is_this_for: This is an introductory topic for mobile application developers interested in learning how to build an Android selfie app with Modern MediaPipe Multimodal AI, Kotlin flows, and CameraX, following the Modern Android Development (MAD) architecture design.

 learning_objectives:
-    - Architect a modern Android app with a focus on the UI layer.
+    - Architect a modern Android app focusing on the UI layer.
     - Leverage lifecycle-aware components within the MVVM architecture.
     - Combine MediaPipe's face landmark detection and gesture recognition for a multimodel selfie solution.
     - Use JetPack CameraX to access camera features.